TCornulier/Useful-info/Fieldwork/SmartphoneApps.md

 ## Measurement and logging

+* **Phyphox**: view and log all sensor measurements from your phone in real time: temperature, light, sound, accelerometer, barometer...
+Also provides a wealth of additional sensor-based tools or learning.
 * **Physics Toolbox Suite**: view and log all sensor measurements from your phone in real time: temperature, light, sound, accelerometer, barometer...
 * **Plant Screen Mobile**: Leaf area index and more